NERC-CEH/digital-objects-ontology/CEH-DCAT-AP.md

 - A: reused as defined and expressed in DCAT 3
 - E: reused with additional usage notes or additional restrictions compared to DCAT 3
 - N: in DCAT 3 but not in CEH-DCAT-AP
-- P: CEH-DCAT-AP profile specific extension (i.e. a term not mentioned in DCAT 3)
+- P: CEH-DCAT-AP profile specific extension (i.e. a term not mentioned in DCAT 3), can be used in combination with A or E

 ### Namespaces